Ohel (Chabad-Lubavitch)

-In the Chabad-Lubavitch Jewish movement, the Ohel (אהל) is an ohel (Jewish monumental tomb) in New York City at which the Rabbi Menachem Mendel Schneerson, and his father-in-law, Rabbi Yosef Yitzchok Schneersohn, (the two most recent rebbes of the Chabad-Lubavitch dynasty) are buried.
-The Ohel is visited by thousands of Jews and non-Jews each year.
-Approximately 50,000 people made a pilgrimage in 2014 on the anniversary of Schneerson's death.
+The Ohel (אהל) is an ohel (Jewish monumental tomb) in Cambria Heights, Queens, New York City, where Rabbi Menachem Mendel Schneerson and his father-in-law Rabbi Yosef Yitzchok Schneersohn, the two most recent rebbes of the Chabad-Lubavitch dynasty, are buried.
+Both Jews and non-Jews visit The Ohel for prayer, and approximately 50,000 people make an annual pilgrimage there on the anniversary of Schneerson's death.

 Description

-The Ohel is located at Montefiore Cemetery (Old Springfield Cemetery) in Cambria Heights, Queens, New York City.
-The cemetery is a remnant of the large Jewish community that once inhabited Cambria Heights.
-Today the area is largely African American.
+The Ohel is located at Montefiore Cemetery (Old Springfield Cemetery) in Cambria Heights, Queens.
+The cemetery is a vestige of the large Jewish community that once inhabited Cambria Heights; the area is now largely African American.

 The Ohel is situated at the northern edge of the cemetery, near the corner of Francis Lewis Boulevard and 121st Avenue, in a section designated for prominent Lubavitcher men and their wives.
 It is an open-air structure containing the side-by-side graves of Rabbi Yosef Yitzchak Schneersohn (1880–1950) and Rabbi Menachem Mendel Schneerson (1902–1994).

 A row of small brick houses along Francis Lewis Boulevard abuts the cemetery.
 In 1995, Lubavitcher Hasidim bought one of these houses and turned it into a 24-hour visitors center.
 This center includes a video room, a library, a small synagogue, a quiet room for visitors to compose the prayers they will say in the Ohel, and refreshments.
 The entrance to the Ohel is through the back door of this house and down a pathway.
 Once inside the Ohel structure, men and women enter the actual gravesite through separate doors.

 History

-Following the burial of Rabbi Yosef Yitzchak Schneerson in the cemetery in 1950, his successor, Rabbi Menachem Mendel Schneerson, would visit his father-in-law's grave several times a week – even up to six days a week.
-He would read out the requests of people who came to speak with him, then tear the notes and leave them at the gravesite.
+Following the burial of Rabbi Yosef Yitzchak Schneersohn in the cemetery in 1950, his successor, Rabbi Menachem Mendel Schneerson, would visit his father-in-law's grave several times a week – as often as six days a week.
+He would read out the requests of people who had come to speak with him, then tear the notes and leave them at the gravesite.
 After the death of his wife in 1988, the Ohel was the only place Schneerson regularly visited outside Brooklyn.
 He suffered his first stroke at the Ohel in 1992.

 Following Schneerson's death and burial at the Ohel in 1994, the number of visitors to the Ohel increased significantly.
 Today, tens of thousands of Jews visit the Ohel annually.
-It is also frequented by travelers going to or returning from nearby John F. Kennedy International Airport or 770 Eastern Parkway, the headquarters of Chabad in Crown Heights.
+It is also frequented by travelers going to or returning from nearby John F. Kennedy International Airport or 770 Eastern Parkway, the headquarters of Chabad in Crown Heights, Brooklyn.

-The presence of large numbers of pilgrims, nighttime visitations, and the build-up of Chabad homes and facilities in the area has resulted in tension with the surrounding African-American community in the decades since Menachem Shneerson's death.
+The presence of large numbers of pilgrims, nighttime visitations, and the build-up of Chabad homes and facilities in the area has resulted in tension with the surrounding African-American community in the decades since Menachem Schneerson's death.

+The Ohel has become a popular stop for politicians courting the hasidic vote including Donald Trump.